-9. Drybrushing in a buff and sand yellow.
+9. Drybrushing in the buff and sand yellow.

 In Japan, the Creos Mr. Color is famous for lacquer paint.
-It’s very handy and strong paint surface.
+It’s a very handy and strong paint surface.
 I usually use lacquer for basic paint and use the enamel paint for color adjustment.
-I suppose the Humbrol Enamel has many user in Europe.
+I suppose the Humbrol Enamel has many users in Europe.

-I thought the cannon has not so much appeal points compare to a tank model.
-After all, I took a lot of photographs after completed.
+I thought the cannon has not had so many appeal points compare to a tank model.
+After all, I took a lot of photographs after completion.
 The outward appearance was quite cool, I like it very much.
 It’s the fact that it was very difficult to assemble.
 It is perfect if I make the remaining gun crew figure.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.